Kim Hyung-jun: 2013–present: Kim Hyung Jun "The First", South America tours

 Kim became a Lotte JTB advertising model in June.
 To celebrate, he had a "2013 Kim Hyung Jun birthday party tour" exclusively for Japanese fans.
 Lotte JTB's official reason for choosing him is that: "He always has a bright and healthy image and has a positive influence as a singer and actor both domestically and aboard.
 His image blends in well with Lotte JTB's of high-quality travel and culture-oriented healthy image."

 Kim attended Heo Young-saeng's first and farewell concert in Seoul entitled 2013 Heo Young Saeng Seoul Concert 0513 My Story on October 26 at the UNIQLO AX Hall.
 This time, all of the SS501 members appeared together on one stage and performed together as one group again after three years.
 They sang their self-written song dedicated to their fans, "Green Peas", and their a cappella version of the song, "In the Still of the Night".

 On August 13, Kim released a special digital single with Sunny Hill's Kota entitled "Always Love You", with a release of a video teaser on August 8.
-The song is an acoustic medium R&B produced by Kim himself, while the music video has an innocent love story theme, filmed on Hanseo University' airfield, and even capturing beautiful sights in the sky.
+The song is an acoustic medium R&B produced by Kim, while the music video has an innocent love story theme, filmed on Hanseo University' airfield, and capturing 'beautiful sights' in the sky.
 Kim held fan events and love showcase for the Japanese release of the song at Shibuya Public Hall, Tokyo on the October 21 and 22.
 The single ranked 9th on Oricon's Top 10 Charts.

 On September 25, Kim has been chosen as the lead actor in KSB's Melody of Love.
 His role, Taekyung, is the leader of a drama troupe and musical director.
 Kim also attended the red carpet of the 2013 Busan International Film Festival for his movie, Rough Play.

 During early 2014, Kim headed to South America starting on January 10 for his first solo concert in the continent, which included press interviews, charity events, and fan meetings with thousands of fans in Peru, Chile, and Bolivia.
 Right after, Kim held his second solo concert in Korea entitled He, His Story on February 8 at Yonsei University, celebrating three years since his debut as a soloist.

 On the afternoon of October 9, Kim departed for Japan for his Japanese tour.
-Kim planned to kick off his '2014 LIVE TOUR – Endless Story' on the 10th and perform a total of 7 concerts in 3 cities including Tokyo, Nagoya, and Osaka until November 28.
+Kim planned to kick off his '2014 LIVE TOUR – Endless Story' on the 10th and perform a total of 7 concerts in Tokyo, Nagoya, and Osaka until November 28.